melvinJoseph96/ChatBot-Application/src/files/UserGuide.md

 When you are waiting for a message from the chatbot and you have minimised the chatbot, a green box that says 'message received' will appear at the bottom right hand corner of the page once you have got the message.

+## A user is displayed a chatbot message after a short delay

+When you have typed a message to the chatbot, there will be a delay between your message displaying and the chatbot's message displaying to make the conversation seem more natural.